 - a thermal sensor with black coating.
-It has a flat spectrum covering the 190 to 50000 x 10-9 m range, and has a near-perfect directional response.
+It has a flat spectrum covering the 200 to 50000 x 10-9 m range, and has a near-perfect directional response.
 The coating absorbs all solar radiation and, at the moment of absorption, converts it to heat.
 The heat flows through the sensor to the sensor body.
-The thermopile sensor generates a voltage output signal that is proportional to the solar irradiance. - a quartz dome.
-This dome limits the spectral range from 190 to 4000 x 10-9 m (cutting off the part above 4000 x 10-9 m), while preserving the 180° field of view angle.
-Another function of the dome is that it shields the thermopile sensor from the environment (convection, rain). - a second (inner) quartz dome: For a secondary standard pyranometer, two domes are used, and not one single dome.
+The thermopile sensor generates a voltage output signal that is proportional to the solar irradiance. - a glass dome.
+This dome limits the spectral range from 285 to 3000 x 10-9 m (cutting off the part above 3000 x 10-9 m), while preserving the 180° field of view angle.
+Another function of the dome is that it shields the thermopile sensor from the environment (convection, rain). - a second (inner) glass dome: For a secondary standard pyranometer, two domes are used, and not one single dome.
 This construction provides an additional "radiation shield", resulting in a better thermal equilibrium between the sensor and inner dome, compared to using a single dome.
 The effect of having a second dome is a strong reduction of instrument offsets.

 Pyranometers can be manufactured to different specifications and with different levels of verification and characterisation during production.
 The ISO 9060 - 1990 standard, "Solar energy - specification and classification of instruments for measuring hemispherical solar and direct solar radiation", distinguishes between 3 classes; secondary standard (highest accuracy), first class (second highest accuracy) and second class (third highest accuracy).
+SR20 is a secondary standard pyranometer.